izyuk/conscensia/README.md

 For this use `npm start` See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 P.S.
-Here also possible to create tests to compare expected object with <br> Redux store output.
-Right now it's not possible to do because inside of the tests <br>
-I'm randomly choosing room for procedures.
-You will fully understand what I mean <br>
-when you will see how it works
+Here also possible to create tests to compare expected object with Redux store output.
+Right now it's not possible to do because inside of the tests I'm randomly choosing room for procedures.
+You will fully understand what I mean when you will see how it works